REMAP-CAPA Smart, Innovative, Global Platform Trial

 REMAP-CAP uses an innovative trial design to efficiently evaluate multiple interventions simultaneously.
 The video below shows the unique, smart and easy-to-handle design of REMAP-CAP.

 “We can test several groups of medicines at the same time.
 An adaptive platform trial is fairer for the participants.
 If a particular drug shows better results, a larger percentage of new patients will be allocated to that drug.
 Fewer people are exposed to less promising medicines.
 As a result, patients are more likely to benefit from the knowledge that is gradually yielded by the study.
 We also have faster results.”

 As an adaptive platform, REMAP-CAP is designed to adapt in the event of a pandemic, increasing the likelihood of patients receiving an effective treatment.
 Since the COVID-19 outbreak, the platform has extended its domains to investigate new treatments specifically for COVID-19 patients on the ICU and the ward.
 With the ability to improve the design according to new insights and already having the clinical trial infrastructure in place to implement these insights swiftly, various interventions can be tested simultaneously within multiple therapeutic domains.
 Shortly after the intensification of the COVID-19 pandemic, five new COVID-19 domains received ethical approval and have been added in the REMAP-CAP trial.

-In a sub-study of the REMAP-CAP study, published in JAMA on 2 September, it was shown that the use of corticosteroids increases the likelihood of survival of critically ill COVID-19 patients.
+REMAP-CAP’s first publication on COVID-19 study results was issued in September 2020 in the Journal of the American Medical Association.
+It was shown that the use of corticosteroids increases the likelihood of survival of critically ill COVID-19 patients.
 The results confirm what a study from the University of Oxford previously showed: a third fewer deaths with dexamethasone treatment.